 What Color is Chartreuse?

 Chartreuse is a color that’s somewhere between green and yellow.
 There is chartreuse Green, also known as (Web Chartreuse) and chartreuse Yellow, also known as (Traditional Chartreuse).
 Simply increase the dominance of the colors green and yellow to get the desired version of the color.
-Chartreuse green is also sometimes known as lime green, apple green and chartreuse yellow is also known as or mellow yellow.
+Chartreuse green is also sometimes known as lime green or apple green.
+Chartreuse yellow is also known as mellow yellow.

 The word Chartreuse is french in origin which means Charterhouse, which is the name given to the Carthusian Monasteries.
 It’s within these monasteries where the monks produced Chartreuse liqueur.